On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Quadratic Twist Families That Satisfy the Full BSD Conjecture

 For an elliptic curve $E$ that is in the output of \Cref{algo: base_curve}, we next wish to identify the twists in a given range $[-B, B]$ that satisfy BSD.
-The conditions on $d$ here can again be extracted into an procedural \cref{algo: twists} as follows.
+The conditions on $d$ here listed in the second half of \Cref{thm:main_alg} can again be extracted into a procedural \Cref{algo: twists} as follows.